21st Century Fox

 Hundreds of artifacts, spanning 80 years of storytelling in cinema, broadcast and sports.

-As a holding company, the public-facing touchpoints were nominal.
-The brand expressions ranged from business cards, to annual reports, content reels and motion toolkits along with the website and social channels.
+We also generated a whole identity suite which ranges from business cards, to annual reports, content reels and motion toolkits along with the website and social channels.
 We even named all the conference rooms to correspond with the murals inside.